kbarbary/pipeline/PLAN.md

 the first step of the pipeline hasn't changed between `v1` and `v2`, the output of that step from `v1` can be reused in `v2`.

-**We may therefore wish to eventually develop a new software-version-aware workflow tool.**
+**We may therefore eventually wish to incorporate this feature into an existing workflow tool.**

-If we do decide to implement some custom tool, it may be that something like the doit DAG specification will be the most suitable, as it will be far easier to parse than a Makefile or a domain specific language (DSL) like Swift.
+If we do something like this, we should try to work with existing efforts and expertise so as not to re-invent the wheel.
+Also, we should first have a complete working pipeline in some existing workflow system.
+This will allow us to better understand our needs.

 ## 3. Pipeline backend

-Initially we will target running the pipeline at NERSC on the Cori machine, possibly interacting with the [SLURM](http://slurm.schedmd.com/) scheduler.
+Initially we will target running the pipeline at NERSC on the Cori machine.
+Both the Edison and Cori machines use the [SLURM](http://slurm.schedmd.com/) scheduler.